zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 #define TRIANGLE_NODE_SIZE      64
 ```

 So it's still 64 bytes; but what is this "NODE_V3" field, and what's this triangle compression?
-Ah, I'm glad you asked.
-Indeed, `radv_bvh_triangle_node` structure had a field `uint32_t reserved[3];` right after `coords` array: and the 64-byte triangle node in AMD HW format can store up to 2 triangles instead of just one.
+Indeed, `radv_bvh_triangle_node` structure had a field `uint32_t reserved[3];` right after `coords` array; it turns out that the 64-byte triangle node in AMD HW format can store up to 2 triangles instead of just one.

 AMD documentation refers to this as "triangle compression" or "pair compression".
 The same concept can be seen in Intel's hardware as "QuadLeaf".
 In either case, the node can store two triangles that share an edge, which requires just 4 vertices.
 The triangles do *not* have to be coplanar; the hardware intersection engine will dutifully intersect the ray against both and return one or both intersection points as required.

 Now, this type of sharing is not always possible.
 For example, if the input consists of a triangle soup of disjointed triangles, then we will hit the worst case of one triangle per leaf node.
-And in some cases even if two triangles can be merged, if one of them is very large it might compromise SAH metrics.
+And in some cases even if two triangles can be merged, if one of them is much larger doing so might compromise SAH metrics.
 However, generally speaking, we would expect a lot of triangles to be grouped up in pairs.

 This changes our analysis pretty significantly: